microsoft/fast/packages/web-components/fast-components/docs/api-report.md

 export const neutralLayerL1Alt: ColorRecipe<Swatch>;

 // @public
-export const neutralLayerL1AltBehavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const neutralLayerL1AltBehavior: CSSCustomPropertyBehavior;

 // @public
-export const neutralLayerL1Behavior: import("@microsoft/fast-foundation").CSSCustomPropertyBehavior;
+export const neutralLayerL1Behavior: CSSCustomPropertyBehavior;

 // Warning: (ae-internal-missing-underscore) The name "neutralLayerL2" should be prefixed with an underscore because the declaration is marked as @internal
 //